 It is in Sabah that I met the friendliest mix of ethnic groups living happily together.

 Malaysia is the only place that Malaysians feel most at home when they travel.

 Let’s Start Here to travel!

-There are very few things that you have to plan and think hard about before making plans to travel.
+You have to plan and think hard about very few things before making plans to travel.

-If you’re visiting Malaysia for the first time, I assure you will fall in love with a multiracial country with cheap, and delicious
+If you’re visiting Malaysia for the first time, I assure you will fall in love with a multiracial country cheap and delicious.

 - street food